-Role of employees
+Role of ISD employees:

-It is the primary responsibility of faculty and staff to be vigilant, have knowledge and awareness of the indicators of potential or actual abuse (Appendix B), and report any disclosures, suspicions, or allegations immediately.
-If an employee suspects or has evidence of abuse, they must report this information to the respective social emotional counselor/CPO within 24 hours of the initial concern.
+It is the primary responsibility of faculty and staff to be vigilant, have knowledge and awareness of the indicators of potential or actual abuse and report any disclosures, suspicions, or allegations immediately.
+If an employee suspects or has evidence of abuse, they must report this information to the respective social emotional counselor/CPT within 24 hours of the initial concern.
 Faculty and staff are responsible for the initial referral and should not engage in any further involvement, potentially compromising the investigation.
 In addition to other duties, each employee must:

-- Read the Child Protection Handbook and stay informed on where it can be located. - Attend bi-annual school provided training, and any required supplemental training, to be informed on child protection and safeguarding - Understand definitions and indicators of child abuse (Appendix B & C) - Follow reporting procedures and protocols - Maintain confidentiality - Sign a pledge stating your commitment to upholding ISD practices, procedures, and policy regarding child protection and safeguarding - Immediately inform CPOs of disclosures, allegations, or suspicions of harm.
+- Read the Child Protection Handbook and stay informed on where it can be located. - Attend bi-annual school provided training, and any required supplemental training, to be informed on child protection and safeguarding - Understand definitions and indicators of child abuse - Follow reporting procedures and protocols - Maintain confidentiality - Sign a pledge stating your commitment to upholding ISD practices, procedures, and policy regarding child protection and safeguarding - Immediately inform CPTs of disclosures, allegations, or suspicions of harm. - Staff are expected to maintain appropriate boundaries with current students in and outside of school.
+This includes both in-person and online situations.